top of page

 CT Energy Incentives

-Home Energy Solutions (HES) visit is currently $75.
+Home Energy Solutions (HES) visit is usually $75, but that co-pay is being waived if you sign up by March 31st and have it completed by April 30th.
 This is a fast, cheap way to reduce energy bills.
 Programs are here for UI customers, and here for Eversource.
-Both sites have links to additional energy efficiency incentives, as well as programs for low income households.
-HES visits are state programs, so the upfront rebates are solid, however many energy upgrades will lose the 30% federal tax credit at the end of 2025.
+Both sites have links to additional energy efficiency incentives, as well as programs for low income and multi-family households.

 Home Energy Storage (Batteries).
 Rebates for purchasing residential energy storage can be found at Energy Storage Solutions, which has further incentives for allowing them to draw from your batteries during certain high demand periods.
 Eversource, and UI, also have energy storage programs for commercial users.

 Electric Vehicle Incentives.
-A thorough explanation of incentives for EVs and EV Chargers by the EV Club of CT.
-The Federal $7500 tax credit for EV purchase is ending at the end of September.
+The EV Club of CT continues to track incentives for EVs and EV Chargers.
 State EV purchasing incentives remain, but are decreasing.
 Eversource and United Illuminating offer incentives to offset the equipment and installation costs of an EV charger and to compensate you for charging outside of high demand periods.
-These will change on 1.1.26.

 Energy Assistance Programs.
-From PACE, an excellent compilation of programs designed to assist households in need.
-One-on-one guidance is available at Home Energy ConneCT.
+To assist households in need, one-on-one guidance is available at Home Energy ConneCT.

 CPACE (Commercial Property Assessed Clean Energy).
 CPACE is a financing mechanism for energy efficiency, renewable energy, or other related projects.
 Repayments are made via an assessment on the property tax bill.